Egbert v. Boule

 Egbert v.
-Boule, 596 U.S. ___ (2022), is a United States Supreme Court case related to Bivens v.
+Boule, 596 U.S. 482 (2022), is a United States Supreme Court case in which the court declined to extend Bivens v.
 Six Unknown Named Agents.

 Background

 Bivens v.
 Six Unknown Named Agents was a 1971 Supreme Court case that allowed for private citizens to seek monetary damages from federal agents when their rights were violated.
 However, the Bivens decision was based on a limited application of the Fourth Amendment to protect from illegal search and seizure, and since Bivens was decided, the Supreme Court has generally denied extending that decision to cover other causes of actions on the basis that only Congress could otherwise establish a pathway for such remedies.

 Robert Boule is the owner of "Smuggler's Inn", a bed-and-breakfast in Blaine, Washington, near the Canada–United States border.
 Part of Boule's property extended into Canada, which allowed for illegal crossing of the border as well as a route for contraband.
 That made the United States Border Patrol keep close watch on the hotel, and Boule often worked with Border Patrol agents to notify them when persons of interest were staying at his inn to allow them to be detained by the agents.